 Anxiety can leave you feeling a lack of control, isolated, confused and depressed to name a few.
 Looking at the source and the triggers can bring about an understanding that can help reduce anxiety.
-Techniques that can be learned help reduce anxiety and with this bring back control and calm to your life.
+Talking through some of the anxious thoughts and the mechanisms behind them can help alleviate some of those anxious feelings also and looking at how anxiety effects the brain will also give you some more understanding.
+Techniques can be learned and so help reduce the anxiety again and with this bring back control and calm to your life.

-Together we will explore emotions, feelings and behaviours while being supported which can bring great understanding and clarity.
-I believe that beneficial therapy can only be achieved if the relationship between client and therapist feels safe, open and genuine.
+If you feel these are some of your own experiences then please feel free to get in touch.
+Together we will explore your experiences, your emotions and behaviours while being supported by myself which can bring understanding and clarity.
+I also believe that beneficial therapy can only be achieved if the relationship between client and therapist feels safe, open and genuine.

 Training, qualifications & experience